PierreGode/Bjorn/DEVELOPMENT.md

 #### webapp.py

-Sets up and runs a web server to provide a web interface for changing settings, monitoring and interacting with Bjorn.
+Sets up and runs a web server to provide a web interface for changing settings, monitoring and interacting with ragnar.

 ### ▶️ Actions